Iraqi Jewish Archive

 The Iraqi Jewish Archive, also known as the Iraqi Mukhabarat Archive, is a collection of 2,700 books and tens of thousands of historical documents from Iraq's Jewish community found by the United States Army in the basement of Saddam Hussein's intelligence headquarters during the US invasion of Iraq in 2003.

-The collection includes a wide variety of books and rare documents, ranging from 500-year-old commentaries on the Talmud to personal letters sent during the 1950s.
+The collection includes a wide variety of books and rare documents, ranging from 500-year-old commentaries on the Talmud, personal letters sent during the 1950s, and centuries-old holy books.
 These materials were abandoned during Operation Ezra and Nehemiah, when almost all Iraqi Jews made aliyah to Israel on the condition (imposed by the Iraqi government) that they leave their property behind.
-The Intelligence Agency of the Iraqi regime subsequently gathered these books and documents from synagogues and Jewish community institutions, eventually storing them in the basement where they would be found by the US Army.
+The Intelligence Agency of the Iraqi regime subsequently seized these books and documents from synagogues and Jewish community institutions in a way that recalled similar looting by the Nazis during World War II, eventually storing them in the basement where they would be found by the US Army.

 The archive has been in temporary US custody since 2003, and is scheduled to be transferred permanently to Iraq.
-This plan is controversial: some Middle-East scholars and Jewish organizations have opined that because the materials were abandoned under duress, and because almost no Jews live in Iraq today, the archive should instead be housed in Israel or the United States.
+This plan is controversial: some Middle-East scholars and Jewish organizations have opined that because the materials were abandoned during Iraqi Jews' forced mass emigration in the early 1950s, and because almost no Jews live in Iraq today, the archive should instead be housed in Israel or the United States.